MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/payments/card-payments-fail-with-unsupported-card-type.md

 To solve this issue, make sure the card types are configured correctly for the tender type and channel.

-1. Check the [event log on the POS](/dynamics365/commerce/dev-itpro/retail-component-events-diagnostics-troubleshooting) or the [POS client log in Microsoft Dynamics Lifecycle Services (LCS)](/dynamics365/commerce/dev-itpro/retail-component-events-diagnostics-troubleshooting#access-lcs-log-search) for the following event names:
+1. Check the [event log on the POS](/dynamics365/commerce/dev-itpro/retail-component-events-diagnostics-troubleshooting) or the [POS client log in Microsoft Dynamics Lifecycle Services (LCS)](/dynamics365/commerce/dev-itpro/retail-component-events-diagnostics-troubleshooting#access-lcs-log-search) for the following event names to see what card type values are being used.

    - `posPaymentCardTypeFilterByBinRangeIsDebitOrCredit`